jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 # Using and Reusing Ontology Terms

-IRIs give us all the globally unique names we need.
+IRIs give us all the globally unique names that we need.
 Ontologies give us systems of standardized names (and more).
 Now let's see how to use them.

 "Using" an OBO reference ontology term means using its IRI in your data.
 Every term should have just one IRI -- don't make up your own name for it, use the official one!
 In this section you'll learn how to find the terms you want, how to assess whether they're high-quality, and how to import them into the application ontology for your project.
 We'll illustrate these techniques by building an application ontology to support our running example.

 ## Finding Ontology Terms

-OBO ontologies are freely distributed, and there's a number of different web sites you can use to find them.
+OBO ontologies are freely distributed, and there's a number of different web sites that you can use to find them.
 We usually begin by searching for an appropriate label, and then check to make sure that the textual and logical definitions fit what we need.

 ### Ontobee